 - 1. Alcohol Use Disorder Identification Test (AUDIT), - 2.
-Cannabis Use Disorder Identification Test (CUDIT), - 3. evaluation through BASICS at the Center for Student Wellbeing, or extensive clinical assessment at the University Counseling Center, - 4. participation in an individualized treatment plan at the University Counseling Center to address substance use and/or co-occurring mental health disorders when indicated by the results of the evaluation, - 5. required attendance at alcohol or other drug education seminars, - 6. implementation of an alcohol or other drug educational program for peers, - 7. completion of educational programs or on-line tutorials, - 8. drug testing, - 9. research or reflection essays, - 10. restitution, or - 11. letters of apology.
+Cannabis Use Disorder Identification Test (CUDIT), - 3. evaluation through BASICS at the Center for Student Wellbeing, or extensive clinical assessment at the University Counseling Center, - 4. participation in harm reduction coaching session(s) at the Center for Student Wellbeing, - 5. participation in an individualized treatment plan at the University Counseling Center to address substance use and/or co-occurring mental health disorders when indicated by the results of the evaluation, - 6. required attendance at alcohol or other drug education seminars, - 7. implementation of an alcohol or other drug educational program for peers, - 8. completion of educational programs or on-line tutorials, - 9. alcohol/other drug testing, - 10. research or reflection essays, - 11. restitution, or - 12. letters of apology.